Omkar-Sakpal/SmartParkingFinder/README.md

 # Smart Parking Finder

-Smart Parking Finder is an Android application designed to help users easily find, view, and book parking spots, while providing an administrative dashboard for parking space management.
-The application leverages real-time database capabilities and location services to provide a seamless user experience.
+Smart Parking Finder is an Android application that enables users to locate, view, and book nearby parking spaces using OpenStreetMap, GPS, and Firebase Realtime Database.
+The application also provides an administrator dashboard for managing parking locations, bookings, and slot availability in real time.

 ## 🚀 Features